 |Undergraduate Students: $4,000||5.0%|

-Federal Perkins Loans are available for students who complete a financial assistance application and are determined eligible by the Office of Student Financial Services.
+Federal Perkins Loans are available for students who complete a financial assistance application and are determined eligible by the Office of Financial Aid.

-If you have not received a Financial Assistance Statement listing your eligibility for a Perkins Loan, please contact the Student Service Center to determine if you qualify.
+If you have not received a Perkins Loan on your award information via eCommon, please contact the Office of Financial Aid to determine if you qualify.

 Before a Perkins Loan can be disbursed to a student account, the student must complete a Master Promissory Note, Statement of Rights and Responsibilities, and Entrance Interview.
 These are completed online through our billing servicers, Educational Computer Systems, Inc. (ECSI).

 The student must review the information, successfully pass a quiz regarding the Federal Perkins Loan, and electronically sign the documents before the loan can be disbursed.
 This is an electronic process; documents are only available for the student to complete as the Federal Perkins Loan is a student loan taken out in the student's name.